Snow can be dangerous for your home’s foundation. Here’s everything you need to know about it and what you can do to fight back.

 However, if you’re able to support the wall with something like a wall anchor, you may be able to mitigate the worry of foundation walls collapsing almost entirely, even if the dirt is pressing in dramatically.
-If you’re having issues with foundation settlement impacting your floor and walls, you might consider something like helical piers or another pier system to stabilize and even lift those areas once again.
+If you’re having issues with foundation settlement impacting your floor and walls, our certified field experts may recommend helical piers or another pier system to stabilize your home and restore it to its level state.

 Replacing the Soil Around Your Foundation

 In some extreme cases, you might need to replace the soil around your foundation entirely.
 This may be the case if, for example, you have an extremely expansive soil around your foundation and you feel like it’s having a major impact on your foundation walls.
 An expert team can come in, remove the soil currently around your foundation, and fill in a better soil.

 Of course, many people won’t need soil replacement around the entire foundation.
 Even if you do need some amount of soil replacement, you might not need the soil entirely replaced.
 However, you should keep this option in mind just in case it comes into play and you need to replace your foundational soil.

 Basement and Crawl Space Waterproofing

 Waterproofing can really help if your basement or crawl space regularly has water issues because of the water in the ground around your foundation.
 If you find that water is a common problem in your basement or crawl space, you might need to look into waterproofing options like interior drainage and a sump pump that can help you manage the impact it has.